sanjasmit/Movie-Recommendation-System-using-NLP-and-IMDb-Web-Scraping/Readme.md

 Movie recommendation systems have gained immense popularity in recent years for providing tailored content to users.
 This project leverages web scraping techniques to extract movie data from IMDb, including titles, descriptions, genres, and IMDb ratings.
-It then utilizes BERT embeddings for text data and cosine similarity to recommend movies that closely match user preferences.It is a prompt based system wherein the output will dependt on the quality of the prompt.
+It then utilizes BERT embeddings for text data and cosine similarity to recommend movies that closely match user preferences.
+It is a prompt-based system wherein the output will be dependent on the quality of the input prompt.

 ## Features